Stalko123/shapes-morphing-from-scratch/README.md

-# shapes-morphing-from-scratch
+# Shapes morphing from scratch
-This repository explores the use of diffusion models for smoothly morphing one shape into another.
-Instead of relying on traditional interpolation techniques, we leverage generative diffusion processes to learn continuous transitions between source and target geometries.
+This repository explores the implementation of diffusion models with an application for the smooth morphing one shape to another.

-# Installation
+## Installation

 This project requires **Python3.12**.
 We recommend using a virtual environment to keep dependencies isolated.